boazsegev/neorack/SPEC.md

 A NeoRack Server **MAY** offer a Ruby API for setting up and/or running and/or managing the Server from within Ruby.

-A NeoRack Server **SHOULD** implement a CLI (Command Line Interface) and **SHOULD** expose as many options through its CLI, minimizing the need for setup files / code.
+A NeoRack Server **SHOULD** implement a CLI (Command Line Interface) and **SHOULD** expose as many options through its CLI, minimizing the need for server specific setup files / code.

 ### Common CLI Arguments